A punt tour along the world famous college ‘backs’ is one of the pleasures of a visit to Cambridge.

-You can buy tickets at each location, online or from our tourist information centre at the Guildhall.
-Please do not buy your punting tickets from people selling them on King's Parade or Market Square, as illegal punt operators sell tours from these locations.
+You can buy tickets online, at each location, or from our visitor information centre at the Guildhall.
+Please don’t buy tickets from King’s Parade or Market Square, as illegal punt operators sell tours from these locations.

 Code of practice

-The companies trading from the authorised punt stations have all signed up to our voluntary code of practice for the visitor industry [PDF, 60kB], which limits touting to areas adjacent to their business.
+The companies trading from the authorised punt stations have all signed up to our voluntary code of practice for the visitor industry [PDF, 60kB].
+This code limits touting to areas adjacent to their business.

-The code also limits the number of touts, requires touts to be identifiable and includes guidelines on when and how potential customers can be approached.
+The code also limits the number of touts and requires them to be identifiable and includes guidelines on when and how potential customers can be approached.